RSPCA Shop Next Gen Education

 • If you find dead wild waterfowl (swans, geese or ducks) or other dead wild birds, such as gulls or birds of prey, you should report them to the Defra helpline (03459 33 55 77 - please select option 7).
 You can also report dead wild birds to Defra via their website.
 Don't touch or pick up any dead or visibly sick birds that you find.

 All bird keepers (whether you have pet birds, commercial flocks or just a few birds in a backyard flock) must keep a close watch on them for signs of disease and maintain good biosecurity at all times.
 This is especially relevant if your birds are in a Higher Risk Area (HRA).
-If you have any concerns about the health of your birds, seek prompt
+If you have any concerns about the health of your birds, seek prompt advice from your vet.

 Poultry keepers

-For the latest information and advice, including how to keep your own poultry safe in England, please visit the Defra website
+For the latest information and advice, including how to keep your own poultry safe in England, please visit the Defra website.

 For poultry keepers in Wales, please see the Welsh Government website.